-- A. A requirement for only agency approved ammunition to be used while on duty; - B. Inspection, and approval of agency approved firearms by a qualified firearms instructor or armorer, prior to carrying; - C. A process to remove unsafe firearms; - D. Maintaining a record on each firearm approved by the agency for official use; - E. Maintaining a current list of each type of approved less-lethal weapon; and - F. A requirement for a documented annual inspection of less-lethal weapons to ensure functionality and/or expiration dates are not exceeded.
+- A. A requirement for only agency approved ammunition to be used while on duty; - B. Inspection, and approval of agency approved firearms by a qualified firearms instructor or armorer, prior to carrying; - C. A process to approve personal firearms as authorized to carry, if applicable; - D. A process to remove unsafe firearms; - E. Maintaining a record on each firearm approved by the agency for official use; - F. Maintaining a current list of each type of approved less-lethal weapon; and - G. A requirement for a documented annual inspection of less-lethal weapons to ensure functionality and/or expiration dates are not exceeded.

 - Written Directive addressing elements of the standard.
-(Qty Initial: 1) (Qty Reaccred: 1) - Documentation demonstrating initial inspection and approval of firearms (Qty Initial: 3) (Qty Reaccred: 1 each year) - Documentation demonstrating removal of unsafe firearms (Qty Initial: 3) (Qty Reaccred: 1 each year) - List of authorized less-lethal weapons, both on and off duty (Qty Initial: 1) (Qty Reaccred: 1) - Inspection documentation of less-lethal weapons to ensure functionality and/or expiration dates are not exceeded (Qty Initial: 1) (Qty Reaccred: 1 each year) - Interviews
+(Qty Initial: 1) (Qty Reaccred: 1) - Documentation demonstrating initial inspection and approval of firearms (Qty Initial: 3) (Qty Reaccred: 1 each year) - •Request to carry a personal firearm, e.g., letter, memo, etc., if applicable (Qty Initial: 3) (Qty Reaccred: 1 each year) - Documentation demonstrating removal of unsafe firearms (Qty Initial: 3) (Qty Reaccred: 1 each year) - List of authorized less-lethal weapons, both on and off duty (Qty Initial: 1) (Qty Reaccred: 1) - Inspection documentation of less-lethal weapons to ensure functionality and/or expiration dates are not exceeded (Qty Initial: 1) (Qty Reaccred: 1 each year) - Interviews